MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorimage.rst

 Rotate
 ******

-Any group in the Android Vector Drawable can be rotated around a pivot point.
+A group in the Android Vector Drawable can be rotated around a pivot point.
 The pivot point is the one defined in the group attributes.
-By defaut the pivot point is (0,0).
+By default, the pivot point is (0,0).

 .. code-block:: xml